 - Saturday - Rest

 - Monday - Workout B

 - Thursday - Rest

 - Friday - Workout B

 Both workouts include an emphasis on compound movements using RPT and isolation movements using straight sets like 3 x 10-12 reps for example.

-You also get an instructional video for each workout:
+You also get an instructional video for each greek god body workout:

 - Training Video: Workout A (17:02)

 - Training Video: Workout B (14:08)